kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Kubelet calls UpdateContainerResources CRI API which currently takes *runtimeapi.LinuxContainerResources* parameter that works for Docker and Kata, but not for Windows.
-This parameter changes to *runtimeapi.ContainerResources*, that is runtime agnostic, and will contain platform-specific information.
+This parameter changes to *runtimeapi.ContainerResources*, that is platform agnostic, and will contain platform-specific information.
 This would make UpdateContainerResources API work for Windows, and any other future runtimes, besides Linux by making the resources parameter passed in the API specific to the target runtime.